02

 New Dog Coming Up!!!!

-Riley 8 months old Brittany Spaniel /Hound Mix
+Riley 8 months a Hound Mix

 Meet Teddy he is such a loving dog who loves everyone.
 He is sweet playful and fun.
 He loves to play with his siblings.
 He is 5 months old and doing so well.
 For more information please contact Celina at 615-354-3531.